JoranVandenbroucke/joranvandenbroucke.github.io/assets/markdown/blogs/LCM/LCM.md

 At these critical junctures, we connect the dots, literally, linking boundary points to form our region's borders.
 It's a discovery process, tracing the skeletal framework of our virtual world.

-Stay tuned for our next instalment, where we'll explore another method of generating a Navmesh using LCMs.
+In our next instalment ([LCM in Recast](../LCM_Recast)), where we'll explore a method of generating a Navmesh using LCMs.
 We'll dive into Recast [1], a renowned open-source library Navmesh generation.

 ### Bibliography